akred/books_rest_api/docker/README.md

 This project is a small REST API based on this stack :

-- PHP / Symfony 5 / Composer
+- PHP / Symfony 5
-- PHP-FPM / Nginx
 - MariaDB
 - Docker